guettli/python-custom-strings/README.md

 (This is just a first idea.
 I guess there are better ways to define both methods)

+The letter `h` is just an example.
+The developer should be able to choose his prefered character.
+Replacing the already used letteres like `r`, `b`, `u` is not possible and results in an exception.

 # What is inside curly braces?

 In the above example, we just use a variable name.
 But having more is better.